 Ain’t none of us have perfect and uncontroversial theology and practices.
 We all have blind spots and deficiencies.

-My humble suggestion: Don’t sit on your high perch with your arms crossed in a judgmental attitude.
+My humble suggestion: Don’t sit on your high perch with your arms folded in a judgmental attitude.
 You presume too much that your own theology is perfect.

 Change the channel.